How we use children and young person's information.

 - Youth support Services

-- Public agencies (such as the NHS and health organisations, Department of Work and pensions, the Police, the Ministry of Justice, probation services, schools, other local authorities, the Youth Offending Team, the Department of Communities and Local Government and Office of National Statistics for the National Impact Study.)
+- Public agencies (such as the NHS and health organisations, Department of Work and pensions, the Police, fire and rescue services the Ministry of Justice, probation services, schools, other local authorities, the Youth Offending Team, the Department of Communities and Local Government and Office of National Statistics for the National Impact Study.)

 - Commissioned services (such as children's centres, health and specialist services).